Gambling Harms

 GambleAware

 GambleAware is an independent UK charity providing free information, advice and tools to help people understand and reduce gambling harms.
+GambleAware offers:

-Self-assessment and self-help tools to help you reflect on your gambling
+- Self-assessment and self-help tools

-Clear advice on recognising risks and taking steps to stay in control
+- Clear advice on recognising risks and taking steps to stay in control

-A service finder to help you access free, confidential support in your area
+- A service finder to help you access free, confidential support in your area

 Money and Debt Support